 Multiple names can be separated with , characters.
 The edges and input variables matching the name pattern before the , are ordered before the edges and input variables matching the name pattern after the ,.

 Each name pattern in the order must match at least one event or input variable.
-An event or input variable may not be included more than once in the order.
 Every event and input variable needs to be included in the order.